PM Modi to launch e-RUPI digital payment solution on August 2 | ExBulletin

 PM Modi to launch e-RUPI digital payment solution on August 2

-New Delhi [India], July 31 (ANI): Prime Minister Narendra Modi will launch e-RUPI, a person and object specific digital payment solution, on August 2 at 4:30 p.m. via videoconference.
+Prime Minister Narendra Modi will launch e-RUPI, a person and purpose specific digital payment solution on August 2.

-A statement from the PMO said the prime minister has always championed digital initiatives.
-Over the years, several programs have been launched to ensure that the benefits reach the intended beneficiaries in a targeted and tight manner, with limited points of contact between the government and the beneficiary.
-The concept of electronic voucher advances this vision of good governance, the statement said.
+Prime Minister Narendra Modi will launch e-RUPI on August 2 (Photo: File)

+Prime Minister Narendra Modi will launch on August 2 a person-specific and goal-specific digital payment solution, e-RUPI, via videoconference.
-He stated that e-RUPI is a cashless and contactless instrument for digital payment.

-“It is a QR code or an e-Voucher based on an SMS chain, which is delivered to the recipient’s mobile.
-Users of this unique and transparent payment mechanism will be able to redeem the voucher without a card, digital payment application or Internet banking access, at the service provider, ”the statement said.
+e-RUPI is a cashless and contactless instrument for digital payments.
+It is an e-voucher based on a QR code or an SMS chain, which is delivered to the mobile phones of the beneficiaries.

-The instrument was developed by the National Payments Corporation of India on its UPI platform, in collaboration with the Ministry of Financial Services, the Ministry of Health and Family Welfare and the National Health Authority.

-According to the press releases, e-RUPI connects service sponsors with beneficiaries and service providers digitally without any physical interface.
+e-RUPI connects service sponsors with beneficiaries and service providers digitally without any physical interface.
 It also ensures that payment to the service provider is not made until the transaction is complete.
+Being prepaid in nature, it guarantees prompt payment to the service provider without the intervention of any intermediary.

+E-RUPI’s unique payment mechanism will allow users to redeem the voucher without a card, digital payment app or online banking access, at the service provider.

+The e-RUPI platform was developed by the National Payments Corporation of India (NPCI) on its UPI platform, in collaboration with the Ministry of Financial Services, the Ministry of Health and Family Welfare and the National Health Authority.

-The private sector can also take advantage of these digital vouchers as part of their employee wellness and corporate social responsibility programs, the statement said.
-(ANI)
+Even the private sector can take advantage of these digital vouchers as part of their employee wellness and corporate social responsibility programs, he added.

 Sources